Assembler Use Cases

 Book Builder

 Assembler is an ideal tool for organizing, compiling, and publishing a book written in AsciiDoc.
-It provides the means for creating and incorporating exports of downloadable formats (e.g., PDF, EPUB, etc.) and publishing them alongside your website.
-Regardless of how you choose to partition the content for your book, Assembler can help reassemble that content to create a publication while still being able to publish it as a web site.
+It provides the means for creating and incorporating downloadable export formats (e.g., PDF, EPUB, etc.) and publishing them alongside your website.

 Granularity of pages

 When organizing your book, think about how granular you want the content on the website to be.
 That’s your starting point.
 For a shorter book, you might decide to make one page per chapter.
 For a longer book, you may want to split out the top-level sections of each chapter into separate pages.
+Assembler can handle it either way.

 The AsciiDoc include directive gives you the flexibility to chunk the source into even more fine-grained units without introducing additional pages.
 For instance, you might consider organizing the top-level sections as partials in the partials folder and include them into the appropriate chapter using the include directive.